DavidBG88/SmartLampSE/README.md

 # **SmartLampSE**

 ## **Overview**
-This repository contains the code for the Smart Lamp System Engineering (SmartLampSE) project.
+This repository contains the code for the Smart Lamp EmbeddedSystem (SmartLampSE) project.
 The project involves designing and implementing a smart lamp system using various technologies and programming languages.

 ## **Features**
 - **Electronics Design**: Schematics and PCB design for the smart lamp hardware.